This post may contain affiliate links. Please read our disclosure policy.

 I am pretty sure I grew up on a steady diet of pancakes.

 I strongly believe that pancakes are a necessity on the weekends!
 My kids look forward to their Saturday or Sunday morning homemade pancakes.

 But one thing is for sure….not all pancakes are created equal.
 Maybe you’ve eaten hockey pucks before that were supposed to resemble pancakes.
 Pancakes just taste better from scratch.

-Goldie’s Best Buttermilk Pancakes are made with fresh buttermilk, eggs, a touch of sugar, butter, flour, and baking powder.
-It’s the ratio that counts and the buttermilk is the big difference maker in the best buttermilk pancakes ever.
+The best buttermilk pancakes are made with fresh buttermilk, eggs, a touch of sugar, butter, flour, and baking powder.
+It’s the ratio that counts and buttermilk is the big difference maker in the best buttermilk pancakes ever.
 These homemade buttermilk pancakes just melt in your mouth!

 A pancake has to be fluffy yet tender.
 That’s not an easy feat.
 You don’t want it to be so thick and cakey that you think you are eating a piece of bread.
 A soft and tender pancake is made by using a higher ratio of buttermilk to flour.
 Buttermilk is a saint in the baking world!